MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/index.md

   2. Type "Semantic Kernel"
   3. Select Semantic Kernel Tools -> Configuration
   4. Change the log level to “Trace”
-  5. Repeat the steps to execute a semantic function and this time you should see trace level debugging of the semantic kernel execution
+  5. Repeat the steps to execute a prompt and this time you should see trace level debugging of the semantic kernel execution

 Below is a list of possible errors you might receive and details on how to address them.

 Errors creating a Semantic Function
 - Unable to create function prompt file for &lt;name&gt;
- - An error occurred creating the skprompt.txt file for a new semantic function.
-Check you can create new folders and files in the location specified for the semantic function.
+ - An error occurred creating the skprompt.txt file for a new prompt.
+Check you can create new folders and files in the location specified for the prompt.
 - Function &lt;name&gt; already exists.
 Found function prompt file: &lt;file name&gt;
- - A skprompt.txt file already exists for the semantic function you are trying to create.
+ - A skprompt.txt file already exists for the prompt you are trying to create.
 Switch to the explorer view to find the conflicting file.
 - Unable to create function configuration file for &lt;file name&gt;
- - An error occurred creating the config.json file for a new semantic function.
-Check you can create new folders and files in the location specified for the semantic function.
+ - An error occurred creating the config.json file for a new prompt.
+Check you can create new folders and files in the location specified for the prompt.
 - Configuration file for &lt;file&gt; already exists.
 Found function config file: &lt;file name&gt;
- - A config.json file already exists for the semantic function you are trying to create.
+ - A config.json file already exists for the prompt you are trying to create.
 Switch to the explorer view to find the conflicting file.

 Errors configuring an AI Endpoint
 - Unable to find any subscriptions.
 Please log in with a user account that has access to a subscription where OpenAI resources have been deployed.